jenkins-infra/jenkins.io/content/blog/2010/2010-09-17-javaone-taking-shape.md

 ---
-layout: post
+:layout: post
-title: JavaOne taking shape
+:title: JavaOne taking shape
-nodeid: 253
+:nodeid: 253
-created: 1284740215
+:created: 1284740215
-tags:
+:tags:
 - general
 - javaone
+:author: rtyler
 ---
 Last night on my way out of San Francisco I stopped by 4th and Howard St to get my first taste of JavaOne/Oracle OpenWorld which was already taking shape at the location.
 Besides snapping the photo below, I also managed to get yelled out by an old woman wearing a red "security" jacket; suffice to say my JavaOne experience is already everything I expected!